csctd/profile-website-yaitzaa/index.md

 # About Me

 I am a computer science major going into my freshman year starting this fall.

-More content you want on your page
+Being apart of Talent Development has given me the opportunity to gain the URI experience.
+During my Talent Development experience, I have taken photos of URI and some activities I did after my classes.